- Is it Normal to Experience Abdominal Pain While Pregnant?

 - Severe hardening of the uterus for an extended duration

-- Flow of bloody fluid or premature water breakage
+- The flow of bloody fluid or premature water breakage

 - Fluid discharge with blood traces